alelodato/The-Football-Academy/README.md

     The website features a navigation menu,with direct link to the other pages of the website.
     The navigation menu,on the top right side of the page,is hidden and can be toggled with an icon (all icons are from  the "fontawesome" website) on mobiles and small screen devices,while it shows in columns for tablets and devices with larger screens.
-    All the navbar elements are shown in white color (hex:#fafafa) and the menu elements font is:"Urbanist"(all fonts are from "Google Fonts");
+    All the navbar elements are shown in white color (hex:#fafafa) and the menu elements font is:"Urbanist";

   ![alt text](assets/images/menu-icon-screenshot.webp)
   ![alt text](assets/images/menu-screenshot.webp)